HBMY289/iotaAddressHistoryChecker/README.md

 iotaAddressHistoryChecker.exe
 ```
 ## How to use the tool
-Once the program is running you will have to import the address file generated earlier by the ([iotaZeroBalanceHelper](https://github.com/HBMY289/iotaZeroBalanceHelper).
+Once the program is running you will have to import the address file generated earlier by the [iotaZeroBalanceHelper](https://github.com/HBMY289/iotaZeroBalanceHelper).
 Place the file `addressExport.txt` next to this tool's executable.
 After the successful import all available transaction information will be downloaded.

-##### Export state
+## Export/import state file
 Depending on the number of supplied addresses the download of all related transactions can take quite a while.
 The program allows to export this aggregated information to a state file so it can later be used and analyzed without having to request the information from the explorer again.

 ## Need additonal help?